Advocacy helps you to:

 Advocates can help you explore your available options with you and help you express your own decisions.
 They do not make the decisions themselves on your behalf.

-There are a number of local organisations that can act as independent advocates.
+When necessary there are local organisations that can provide independent advocates.

 Independent Mental Capacity Advocacy (IMCA)